-2.1 An Academic Appeal is defined in Chapter B9 of the UK Quality Code as "a request for the review of a decision of an academic body charged with making decisions on student progression, assessment and awards."
-At Birmingham Newman University this is a request to review a Programme Assessment Board decision.
-An Academic Appeal can only be made by a student of the University or where a student is studying on a programme validated by the University.
+- 2.1 An academic appeal is defined in Chapter B9 of the UK Quality Code as "a request for the review of a decision of an academic body charged with making decisions on student progression, assessment and awards."
+At Newman University this is a request to review a Programme Assessment Board decision.
+An Academic Appeal can only be made by a student of the University or where a student is studying on a programme validated by the University. - 2.2 The person (student) bringing the academic appeal will be referred to within this Procedure as the appellant.